Projects

 The poet William Wordsworth wrote about encounters with people on the move, as he walked English roads and byways 200 years ago.
 These poems, and those of fellow poet Samuel Taylor Coleridge, were published as Lyrical Ballads in 1798.
 Our project is a reply, in poems and song, from people today who are affected by homelessness, or are vulnerable.

-Imagine Wordsworth and Coleridge wandering the streets of Manchester and Lancaster in 2022.
+Imagine Wordsworth and Coleridge wandering the streets of Manchester and Lancaster in the 21st Century.
 Whose voices would they hear on those streets?
 And what would they say?

-Refuge From the Ravens rewrites some of Wordsworth’s classic poems into today, using poetry, songs and calligraphy.
-The project will include workshops in Manchester and Cumbria, plus research trips to Grasmere to see the original manuscripts.
-Work from the project will be exhibited at the Wordsworth Grasmere centre and Bury Art Gallery.
+Refuge From the Ravens rewrites some of Wordsworth’s classic poems into now, using poetry, songs and calligraphy.
+The project included workshops in Manchester and Cumbria, plus research trips to Grasmere to see the original manuscripts.
+An immersive exhibition featuring a soundscape, film and manuscripts from the 18th and 21st centuries was exhibited to acclaim at the Wordsworth Grasmere museum and Bury Art Gallery (alongside Turner prints).
+A leather bound copy of Refuge from the Ravens now sits alongside Wordsworth’s original 1798 Lyrical Ballads in the Wordsworth Grasmere archive.
+And finally the project was invited to exhibit at the Houses of Parliament in May 2023.

-The project is supported by the Heritage Fund.
+The project was supported by the Heritage Fund.
 Our thanks to National Lottery Players.

 Project Directors